HZCTony/U-net-with-multiple-classification/README.md

-# Unet with multiple classification using Keras
+# Unet : multiple classification using Keras

 This is a modified project from the 2-class [zhixuhao/unet](https://github.com/zhixuhao/unet.git) here.
 The main purpose of this project is establishing a correct process of colorful classification.
 Ha ha :)